 The next historical sites are the ruins of the Jinshin War of 672, which dates back more than 900 years to the Battle of Sekigahara, and the ruins of Fuwa-no-Seki, a short time later, as well as the ruins of the Seki Office and Kabuto-kakeishi (a stone with a helmet over its head).

 First, just above the river terrace of the Fujikogawa River is the Fuwa-no-seki site.
-I had assumed that Fuwa-no-seki had existed for a long time, but it was established in the early 700s when the Jinshin War ended and the Ritsuryo system was established, but it was abolished in 789.
+I had assumed that Fuwa-no-seki had existed for a long time.
+But it was established in the early 700s when the Jinshin War ended, and the Ritsuryo system was established, but it was abolished in 789.

 A short distance ahead, on the right, is the Tsukiminomiya Osugi cedar.
 At Kasuga Shrine, where this old cedar tree is located, is the site of Fukushima Masanori’s camp.
 Masanori Fukushima is famous for being the first to enter the battlefield in the eastern army.
 Since all the camps west of this point are occupied by generals of the Western Army, this is probably the front line of the Eastern Army.